mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

   terms we apply to God are equivocal—are used in a quite different sense from the one they have when applied to creatures—then we cannot draw any conclusions about God from the properties of creatures.
-Any attempt to use an analogical predicate as the middle term of a syllogism would be quilty of the fallacy of equivocation.
+Any attempt to use an analogical predicate as the middle term of a syllogism would be guilty of the fallacy of equivocation.
 * A concept is univocal, Scotus tells us, when

-  it possesses sufficient unity in itself so that to affirm and deny it of one and the same thing would be a contradiction.
-It also has sufficient unity to server as the middle term of a syllogism, so that whenever two extremes are united by a middle term that is one in this way, we may conclude to the union of the two extremes among themselves.
+  > it possesses sufficient unity in itself so that to affirm and deny it of
+  > one and the same thing would be a contradiction.
+It also has sufficient
+  > unity to serve as the middle term of a syllogism, so that whenever two
+  > extremes are united by a middle term that is one in this way, we may
+  > conclude to the union of the two extremes among themselves.
 * To show that there can be a universal concept of being that applies both to God and to creatures, Scouts argues as follows.
 If you can be certain that S is P while doubting whether S is Q, then P and Q must be different